CELEBRATING 80 YEARS

-LEBANON FARMER'S MARKET - We tried something new this year.
-We spent two days at the Lebanon Farmer's Market, sold a few plants and met some new friends.
+LEBANON FARMER'S MARKET - We spent two days at the Lebanon Farmer's Market, sold a few plants and met some new friends.
 This is going to be a good way to inform the public about our Garden Club and maybe generate some new members.

 It was A Cool, Not Muddy, Fall Garden Tour